A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 1: Benchmarks

-In the field of numerical optimization, special sessions devoted to benchmarking have taken place in reference events such as the IEEE Congress on Evolutionary Computation or the Genetic and Evolutionary Computation Conference.
-In these events, participants could compare their algorithms in a controlled environment with a homogeneous set of functions \cite{Molina2018a}.
-However, other works simply overlook these standard benchmarks.
+However, some works simply overlook these standard benchmarks and tools.
 Instead, they rather choose their own subset of functions to evaluate their proposal.
 This is problematic for several reasons.
 First, as follows from Section \ref{sec:lit_benchmark}, it is very hard to know whether there is any bias in the selection of the functions from the point of view of the performance of the algorithm under consideration.
 Secondly, many different benchmark functions exist (or can be defined).
 Therefore, it becomes very difficult to appraise the different characteristics of all such benchmark functions.
 Finally, comparisons with other reference methods usually imply running them by the same authors of the new method, as it is very unlikely that multiple studies would have focused on the same selected functions or experimental conditions.
 As a result, assessing the quality of a new contribution that does not use standard benchmarks gets almost impossible to accomplish, and therefore should not be given credit by the community.

 However, there are two special situations in which researchers have no other option but to use \textit{ad-hoc} generated problem instances: i) when the problem to be solved has never been tackled in the previous literature, and hence no benchmark can be found; or ii) when a real-world problem is under consideration, with specific requirements and constraints.
 In these cases, the instance generation process must be deeply detailed, and all the instances generated should be shared for other researchers to replicate and improve upon the presented results.
 Furthermore, for any of these two alternatives, practitioners should generate a benchmark as realistic and general as possible.